stu-bell/singalong/README.md

 - resizable window for lyrics - see drag.html - show and enable drag/resize on keyboard shortcut?
 - sync the start and end of lrc files with the start and end of the audio (ie remove lines before the audio start time, and after the audio end time)
 - in the sample _playlist.tsv downloaded, add 0 as the start time and the end as the duration of the track

+- sample playlist.tsv downloaded, try fuzzy matching lyrics and audio names?
+- search feature for searching lyrics in a folder, when accompanying live music on request
 - pause audio/lrc?
 - bug when scroll backwards, list items disappear from the bottom